 In 2014, Sophia ran as an openly transgender candidate for the Utah House of Representative, District 40.
 With the help of a few contacts, she managed to pull off 8% of the delegate vote in a 3-way race, and saw the results appear in the Washington Times.
 As a result, she has been encouraged to stay involved and is doing what she can do to help wherever she is needed.

-Since her run, Sophia has been involved with policy makers at both the state and local levels, she is now serving on the Community Council of Midvale and has been asked to join several organizations and projects.
+Since her run, Sophia has been involved with policy makers at both the state and local levels, and has served on multiple organizations and projects.